 - Keeping teeth clean during orthodontic treatment using floss threaders, interdental brushes, or water flossers can help minimise stains.

-- Speaking with your dentist before starting whitening helps determine a method that suits your oral health and treatment stage.
+- Speaking with your dentist before starting whitening treatment helps determine a method that suits your oral health and treatment stage.

 Why Teeth Whitening Timing Matters With Orthodontics